Understanding Users' Interaction with Login Notifications: Abstract

 \section{Abstract}

-Login notifications are intended to inform users about recent sign-ins and help them protect their accounts from unauthorized access.
-The notifications are usually sent if a login occurs from a new location or device, which could indicate malicious activity.
-They mostly contain information such as the location, date, time, and device used to sign in.
-Users are challenged to verify whether they recognize the login (because it has been them or someone they know) or to proactively protect their account from unwanted access by changing their password.
-In two user studies, we explore users' comprehension, reactions, and expectations of login notifications.
-We utilize two treatments to measure users' behavior in response to login notifications sent for a login they initiated themselves or based on a malicious actor relying on statistical sign-in information.
-Users feel relatively confident identifying legitimate logins but demonstrate various risky and insecure behaviors when it comes to malicious sign-ins.
+Login notifications intend to inform users about sign-ins and help them protect their accounts from unauthorized access.
+Notifications are usually sent if a login deviates from previous ones, potentially indicating malicious activity.
+They contain information like the location, date, time, and device used to sign in.
+Users are challenged to verify whether they recognize the login (because it was them or someone they know) or to protect their account from unwanted access.
+In a user study, we explore users' comprehension, reactions, and expectations of login notifications.
+We utilize two treatments to measure users' behavior in response to notifications sent for a login they initiated or based on a malicious actor relying on statistical sign-in information.
+We find that users identify legitimate logins but need more support to halt malicious sign-ins.
 We discuss the identified problems and give recommendations for service providers to ensure usable and secure logins for everyone.